0kku/destiny/README.md

 ## Supported platforms

-Current versions target newest stable release of V8 (Chromium).
-Support for SpiderMonkey (Firefox) is planned.
-No plans for JavaScriptCore (Safari) yet.
+Current versions target newest stable release of SpiderMonkey (Firefox) and V8 (Chromium).
+JavaScriptCore (Safari) is not yet supported.

 Versions ≥1.0 will target the latest two releases of Firefox and Chromium, and the latest release of Safari.
 Hopefully.

 Chakra (Internet Explorer & old Edge) will not be supported.
 Ever.
-New Edge uses V8 so it's supported.
+New Edge uses V8, so it's supported.